rizalp/gulp-sharp/README.md

 Type: `Number`; Default: `6`; Possible Value: Number between `-1` and `9`

 Optional.
 An advanced setting for the zlib compression level of the lossless PNG output format.
 The default level is 6.
+This property is ignored if image input is not `png`

 ### options.output